-The best advice when choosing a course for Year 10 is to look at a balanced program that best reflects your skills, abilities, and interest levels.
-It is a chance to have a go at some electives so that when you choose your senior pathway, you have a better idea of where you would like to head in your future career.
+The best advice when choosing a course for Year 10 is to look at a balanced program that best reflects your skills, abilities, and interest levels..

 - Do not rush the process.
 We have timelines for you to meet, but these are important choices for you to make, so choose carefully. - This is your program, not your friends.
 Choose the best options for you.
-You are the one who will be studying the subject so it needs to be something that works for you. - Do not be influenced by what students tell you about a subject.
+You are the one who will be studying the subject so it needs to be something that works for you - Do not be influenced by what students tell you about an subject.
 Find out for yourself.
-Ask your current teacher to explain a subject, or seek the teacher listed as the contact for more information. - Do not choose subjects because of the name or title.
+Ask your current teacher to explain an subject, or seek the teacher listed as the contact for more information. - Do not choose subjects because ٠ of the name or title.
 Once again, find out as much as you can about each elective that interests you.
 Speak to the staff involved.

 Through our range of Year 10, VCAL, VCE and even university courses, Traralgon College is able to provide a highly customised learning program for high achieving students.
+From Years 7-9 high achieving students participate in the Like Minds program.
 All Year 9 Like Minds students will attend a course counselling interview with a Senior Leader or Principal in order to receive detailed, professional advice on the options that will best suit them.
 There may be a range of options like an accelerated or extended VCE program that may be appropriate for some students.